 What are the Consequences of Driving without a Valid License?

-Driving a car or any other vehicle gives thrill to the riders but it is equally important to ensure that the traffic rules are followed while driving a car.
-Driving a car requires skill as well as presence of mind, so it is of utmost importance to have a valid licence before driving the vehicle in public places.
-But many people in India learn driving on public roads with their own/ family owned vehicles sometime without a proper instructor.
+Driving a car or any other vehicle gives a thrill to the riders but it is equally important to ensure that the traffic rules are followed while driving a car.
+Driving a car requires skill as well as the presence of mind, so it is of utmost importance to have a valid license before driving the vehicle in public places.
+But many people in India learn to drive on public roads with their own/ family owned vehicles sometimes without a proper instructor.

-After learning the car it is important to apply for the Learning licence where you would be asked to demonstrate your driving capability and the issuance of licence depends on your ability to drive the vehicle.
-In many cases people skip taking licence and drive the vehicles on road causing damage to them as well as the opposite parties.
+After learning the car it is important to apply for the Learning license where you would be asked to demonstrate your driving capability and the issuance of a license depends on your ability to drive the vehicle.
+In many cases, people skip taking their license and drive the vehicles on road causing damage to them as well as the opposite parties.

 1. Penalty / Fine

-Driving a vehicle without a valid licence can attract a penalty or fine up to Rs.5000 which has been increased from Rs.1000.
-The fine for driving despite disqualification of driving licence has been increased to Rs.10k.
-Driving licence is a document given to the driver stating that he/she has passed the driving test and is eligible to drive the vehicle on public roads.
+Driving a vehicle without a valid license can attract a penalty or fine up to Rs.5000 which has been increased from Rs.1000.
+The fine for driving despite the disqualification of a driving license has been increased to Rs.10k.
+Driving license is a document given to the driver stating that he/she has passed the driving test and is eligible to drive the vehicle on public roads.

-In addition to the penalty or fine you may also be imprisoned for up to 3 months in the jail.
-This imprisonment can be in addition to the fine in some cases.
+In addition to the penalty or fine, you may also be imprisoned for up to 3 months in jail.
+This imprisonment can be in addition to a fine in some cases.

-It is be noted that – As per the Motor vehicles act whoever drives a motor vehicles or causes or allows a motor vehicle to be driven without a valid licence shall be punishable with an imprisonment which may extend up to 3 months, or fine which may extend to Rs.1000, or with both.
+*As per the Motor vehicles act whoever drives motor vehicles or causes or allows a motor vehicle to be driven without a valid license shall be punishable with imprisonment which may extend up to 3 months, or a fine which may extend to Rs.1000, or with both.*

-This means that parents or guardians can also be punished under the motor vehicles act if they permit their children to drive a vehicle without valid driving licence.
+This means that parents or guardians can also be punished under the motor vehicles act if they permit their children to drive a vehicle without a valid driving license.